-These dry rub wings are flavorful, perfectly crispy, and the perfect appetizer for any occasion!
-Throw them in the oven for your next party, you won’t be disappointed!
+These crispy dry rub chicken wings are flavorful, perfectly crispy, and an amazing appetizer for any occasion!
+Throw them in the oven for your next party, you won’t be disappointed.

-Wondering what to serve with these amazing dry rub wings?
-We like to serve our wings with crunchy celery and dip them into our favorite greek yogurt blue cheese dressing.
+Wondering what to serve with these amazing dry rub chicken wings?
+We like to serve our wings with crunchy celery and dip them into our favorite greek yogurt blue cheese dip.

 It’s Wing Ding Time

-Why should you make these wings for your next game day?
+Why should you make these chicken wings for your next game day?
 Let me count the reasons.

-Baked or Fried?
+Bake or Fry?
 These dry rub chicken wings are baked, NOT FRIED.
 They are a healthier appetizer option or any of your entertaining needs.

-Quick and Easy- Not only are these wings delicious, but they are easy to make.
-Once you coat your chicken wings in dry rub, they bake for 30-45 minutes.
+Quick and Easy: Not only are these wings delicious, but they are easy to make.
+Because we’re using a dry rub, there’s no need to marinade the wings for a long period of time before baking.
+Once you coat your chicken drums and drumettes in dry rub, they bake for 30-45 minutes.
 While the wings are baking you have plenty of time to relax or prepare another healthy appetizer before the big game!

 Tips + Tricks for a Good Dry Rub